bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ### provenance

-Displays the provenance starting from a particular transaction id, back in time towards the issue record.
-Since the record count is limited, it may be necessary to use the last transaction id with a new call to `provenance` to display more records, then repeat until the asset record is output.
+Displays the provenance of an asset starting from a particular transaction id and moving back in time toward the issue record.
+Since the record count is limited, it may be necessary to use the last transaction id with a new call to `provenance` to display more records, then repeat until the entire asset record is output.

 **Arguments.** The `--network` global option must be specified.